dagu-org/dagu/README.md

         expected: "01"
 ```

-If you want a DAG to continue to the next step regardless of the step's conditional check result, you can use the `continueOn` field:
+If you want the DAG to continue to the next step regardless of the step's conditional check result, you can use the `continueOn` field:

 ```yaml
 steps: